solid-late/solid-late.github.io/about.md

 permalink: /about/
 ---

-Welcome on the documentation page of the SolidLate team.
-This is the home of all reports made by the team for the **Principles of digital fabrication** course at the **University of Oulu**, Finland.
+Welcome to the documentation page of the *Solid Late* team.
+This is the home of all reports made by the team for the **Principles of Digital Fabrication** course at **University of Oulu**, Finland.

 The team members are the following: